Pattern Printing and Assembly Guide

 How do I un-zip my downloaded file?

-For Windows users: Right-click to select "Extract All" For Mac users: Double-click the .ZIP file
+For Windows users: Right-click to select "Extract All"

 Do I need special software to print the patterns from your store?